ardifx01/ragamaya-api/pkg/cache/README.md

 ## License

-This cache layer is part of the Xanny Go Template project and follows the same license terms.
+This cache layer is part of the Ragamaya project and follows the same license terms.